MohitSharma/youtube_embed/README.md

     $ gem install youtube_embed

+And add CSS and JS
+  CSS in application.css
+    *= require youtube_embed
+  JS in application.js
+    //= require youtube_embed

 ## Usage

 It can be used in model where we can specify simple iframe embed or embedding with thumbnail & description